 An Elephant In Need Of A Scratch:

-I should have filled the entire episode instead of snapping photos!
+I should have videoed the entire episode instead of snapping photos!
 But here is what I got after I finally remembered that cameras these days have video too!
+Every now and then I still pick up that incredible Nikon F3HP I bought in 1981 and recall simpler days!

 The Cheetahs Lounging In The Shade: